What is Opioid-Induced Hyperalgesia?

 - Continuous daily high doses of opioids

-- Extended length of opioid use
+- An extended length of opioid use

 Tolerance occurs when the body becomes accustomed to the drug and no longer responds to its intended effects.
 Traditionally, there were thoughts, which a decrease in analgesic effectiveness was caused by the development of tolerance or the progression of a disease or condition.
 Doctors are now coming to understand that this opioid-induced pain sensitivity can cause increased pain.
 In the case of OIH, it might make sense to increase the dosage to combat the pain, but the opposite is thought to be true.
 Tapering the dose may also work to reduce pain.

 Some genetic factors have also shown to leave certain individuals more prone to opioid-induced hyperalgesia.
-It is essential to recognize the signs of opioid induced hyperalgesia
+It is essential to recognize the signs of opioid-induced hyperalgesia

 - Increase sensitivity to in areas of the body beyond the site of injury.

-- Increasingly widespread location of pain discomfort.
+- Increasingly popular location of pain discomfort.